Public Policy & Advocacy

 Our mission is to advocate for policy change that improve access, quality and effectiveness of health care for patients in the Commonwealth of Massachusetts.
 In addition to a passionate advocacy for our patients, we advocate for policies that enhance the practice of medicine for physicians and allow us to provide the highest quality, efficient care to our communities.

 The committee has 20-30 members that meet quarterly to discuss policy issues and advocate for them through various efforts including speaking with legislators and providing education to Chapter members, policy makers, and the general public.
-In between meetings, subcommitees and working groups move forward with advocacy efforts through collaborations with allied community organizations.
+In between meetings, subcommittees and working groups move forward with advocacy efforts through collaborations with allied community organizations.

 ACP Leadership Day on Capitol Hill

-ACP’s annual national advocacy event, Leadership Day, will take place in Washington, D.C. this year on May 14-15.
 Leadership Day enables the College to increase its presence on Capitol Hill and advocate directly with Congress in support of legislation directly impacting internal medicine physicians and their patients.
+ACP members will receive in-depth briefings on the College’s legislative priorities and an opportunity to meet with elected officials.
 To help our members prepare for Leadership Day, we have developed a frequently asked questions (FAQs) document with logistical information for the event.
 The FAQs can be accessed here.

 State Health Policy